 Edo State, Nigeria.
 1988

-Matthew is a full-time contemporary painter, he depicts his figurative and portrait subjects using a combination of oil paint, acrylic paint, charcoal, and graphite pencils to document stories that encompass the emotions and demeanor of his muse to the viewer of his work.
+Matthew Eguavoen is a contemporary artist with a singular style.
+Far more expressive than the traditional portrait, the Lagos-based artist uses color and composition to raise questions about gender, race and history, particularly linked to Nigeria and Africa.
+In his portraits, he uses a combination of oil paint, acrylic paint, charcoal, and graphite pencils to document stories that encompass the emotions and demeanor of his muse to the viewer of his work.

-His work addresses the impact of Slavery on the Africa and its people, the extinction of African traditional values and the growing sensation of religion in Africa, importation of western moral and cultural values to Africa and exiling our own cultural values as a people.
-Abandoning Africa for relative greener pastures in western countries.
+Eguavoen, wants to give voice to the impact of Slavery in Africa and its people.
+The extinction of African traditional values and the growing sensation of religion in Africa, importation of western moral and cultural values.

 He attended the University of Port Harcourt, where he obtained a Bachelors in Science for Civil Engineering and Structures.
 In his final year at the university, Matthew decided to pursue his passion for creating art through self-study, where he continued his artistic development.
 Matthew didn’t start painting till was 25 years.

 Matthew´s works are featured in collections across West Africa, USA, Europe, and North America.